+DES-3800:admin#enable double_vlan

-DES-3800:4#enable double_vlan Command: enable double_vlan
+Command: enable double_vlan

+disable double_vlan

-disable double_vlan Purpose Used to disable the Double VLAN feature on the Switch.
-Syntax disable double_vlan Description This command, along with the enable double_vlan command, enables and disables the Double Tag VLAN.
+Purpose Used to disable the Double VLAN feature on the Switch.

+Syntax disable double_vlan

+Description This command, along with the enable double_vlan command, enables and disables the Double Tag VLAN.
 When Double VLANs are enabled, the system configurations for VLANs will return to the default setting, in order to enable the Double VLAN mode.
 In the Double VLAN mode, normal VLANs and GVRP functions are disabled.
 The Double VLAN default setting is disabled.
-Parameters None.
-Restrictions Only administrator-level users can issue this command.